Nuggetslug/wotlk_ptr_copy/README.md

 2. The _classic_ and _classic_ptr_ directories exist within the same /World of Warcraft/ directory (Usually C:/Program Files (x86)/World of Warcraft/).
 This should be true if you installed the PTR Client with default options.
 3. You have used the "Copy Character" function (from character select screen) to copy *all* desired characters.
 4. You have logged into each of the above character(s) one time.
+5. Update all addons on Live WoTLK CurseForge before running this script.

 # How To Use
 1. Place ptr_copy.bat in the same parent directory that contains /\_classic\_/ and /\_classic_ptr\_/ directories